On generating series of finitely presented operads: Operads and trees

-Note that if an operad $\p$ admits a finite Gr\"obner basis then the generating series of $\p$ is the same as the generating series of the operad $\widehat \p$ defined by a finite set of monomial relations (i.e., the leading terms of the elements of the Gr\"obner basis).
+Consequently, if an operad $\p$ admits a finite Gr\"obner basis then the generating series of $\p$ is the same as the generating series of the operad $\widehat \p$ defined by a finite set of monomial relations (i.e., the leading terms of the elements of the Gr\"obner basis).
 In this paper, we study the generating series of such operads $\p$.
-The operads which admits a finite Gr\"obner basis includes PBW operads (\cite{hof},~\cite[Cor.3]{dk}), operads coming from commutative algebras~\cite[\S4.2]{dk} and many others.
+The operads which admit a finite Gr\"obner basis include PBW operads (\cite{hof},~\cite[Cor.3]{dk}), operads coming from commutative algebras~\cite[\S4.2]{dk} and many others.
 Some new nonquadratic examples are presented below.

-We split the main part of this article into two sections.
-Section~\ref{sec::nonsym} contains the results for generating series of the non-symmetric operads.
-Section~\ref{sec::sym} contains a (somewhat more complicated) version for symmetric operads.
-In the additional Section~\ref{sec::final_remarks} we discuss some conjectures and connections with other types of operads.